coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 * Plugin's menu improved
 * Plugin options are re-grouped to be more consistent
 * PRO only: Updating mechanism improved
-* Media taxonomies creation mechanism revised to allow non ASCII characters like Chinese in taxonomy names
+* Media taxonomies creation mechanism revised to allow non-ASCII characters like Chinese in taxonomy names
 * Taxonomy archive pages disabled by default since this version (for new installations)
 * A lot of small security improvements

 = Bugfixes =
 * Custom order for a taxonomy archive page fixed
 * Position of WordPress core messages in the Grid Mode fixed
-* A lot of small bug fixed
+* A lot of small bugs fixed

 ### Previous releases... ###